hantsy/spring-reactive-sample/docs/data/data-neo4j-rx.md

 }
 ```

+The usage of controllers is similar to Spring WebMVC, and you can also use `RestControllerAdvice` to handle the exceptions.

 For example, in the `get` method, if the  Post is not found, throw an exception `PostNotFoundException` in the reactive flow by `Mono.error`.